desertwitch/mirrorshuttle/README.md

         Default: false

+    --skip-empty
+        Optional.
+Do not move empty directories in `--mode=move`.
+This setting can help prevent accidental re-creation of directories which no longer exist in the target structure, if no files are contained (to be moved).
+        Such a case can happen when the target structure has changed and it was forgotten to run `--mode=init` to reflect these changes on the mirror.

+        Default: false

     --skip-failed
         Optional.
 Do not exit on non-fatal failures, skip the failed element and proceed instead; returns with a partial failure return code.